prochitecture/bpypolyskel/README.md

 - The signature of `skeletonize()` has been changed to lists of edges for the polygon and eventual hole.
 These are of type `Edge2`, defined in [bpyeuclid](./bpypolyskel/bpyeuclid.py).
 - Some parts of the skeleton computations have been changed to fix errors produced by the original implementation.
 - Algorithms to merge clusters of skeleton nodes and to filter ghost edges have been added.
+- A pattern matching algorithm to detect apses, that creates a multi-edge event to create a proper apse skeleton.